Yatharth2609/homely-planet/README.md

 # Dynamic Form Application

-This application demonstrates a dynamic form that can handle both API data and manual user input with automatic calculations.
+The application demonstrates a dynamic form that can handle both API data and manual user input with automatic calculations.

 ## Features